jagaapple/string_foundation.rb/README.md

 ```

 ### To Float
-`to_f?` method is to check convertable for Float class.
+`to_f?` method is to check convertable to Float class.
-This returns `true` only when an argument is convertable for Float class, so
+This returns `true` only when an argument is convertable to Float class, so
 an argument is not needed to be a floating point number.
 If you set an integral number
 as an argument that should be passed to this method, this returns `true` because of
 be converted Float object using `to_f` Ruby built-in method (For example, `'2'.to_f`